olwal/air/README.md

 ![3D visualization of air quality sensor data](media/sensor_data_3d_bay_area.jpg)

 # Interactive Air Quality in 3D:  A Year of Hourly Sensor Data
 This project visualizes air quality data overlaid onto a 3D geographical map.
 The map shows hourly data from thousands of sensors and allows interaction and playback of air quality pattern across various locations.
-The application allows specification of location in California, start and end dates and the radius of the area for the sensors area to include.
 These visualizations particularly highglight the significant impact that the 2020 Bay Area fires had on air quality, but can be used to explore patterns throughout the full year.

+The live demos work best on your desktop/laptop browser.
+Tested on macOS and Windows with Firefox and Chrome.
+Android also works for the smaller datasets, whereas iOS is currently not supported.

 [Live 3D demo with time-series sensor data](https://olwal.github.io/air/3d/)

 [![Pan SF to San Mateo](media/sf_pan.gif)](https://olwal.github.io/air/3d?location=San%20Mateo&start_date=2020-09-08&end_date=2020-09-12&radius=30000) [![Pan to SF](media/sf_pan_2.gif)](https://olwal.github.io/air/3d?location=San%20Francisco&start_date=2020-09-08&end_date=2020-09-12&radius=30000)

+The application allows specification of location in California, start and end dates and the radius of the area for the sensors area to include.

 Time series 3D visualization of sensor data from [PurpleAir](https://purpleair.com/), leveraging JavaScript, [procedural-gl.js](https://github.com/felixpalmer/procedural-gl-js) and [p5.js](https://p5js.org/).
 Data files preprocessed with Python and [Jupyter Lab](https://jupyter.org/).